 Older city bikes, children’s bikes and cheap current bikes use a system with a bolt on either side.
-Tightening these bolts results in the saddle clamp being pressing on the individual rails of the saddle.
+Tightening these bolts results in the saddle clamp being pressed on the individual rails of the saddle.
 Obtaining the correct bike saddle angle can be done because the bolts press on washers which are slotted into each other.

 This system of tightening the saddle is the worst there is if you ask me.
 Simply because their staying power is the lowest.
 The Brooks B130 on my Azor Heavy Duty has very often popped out of its position, no matter how hard it seemed I tightened the bolt.
-And the serrations on the seat post saddle clamp are pretty course, which prevents fine-tuning your saddle angle adjustment.
+And the serrations on the seat post saddle clamp are pretty coarse, which prevents fine-tuning your saddle angle adjustment.

 Micro-adjust seat posts

 Seat posts found on more premium, sports, mountain, and racing bikes are called micro-adjust seat posts.
 They have only one bolt which goes through the seat post itself and tightens a bolt which sits just below the saddle.
 Tightening the bolt drives down a clamp on top of the saddle rails.

 These types of seat posts are far more user-friendly to adjust, come in other versions than just steel (aluminum, titanium and carbon), and provide more fine-grained control over the bike saddle angle.